-Report No. 2015-FIN-051
+Report No. 2016-FIN-024

-This memorandum transmits the KPMG LLP (KPMG) auditors' reports of the Office of the Special Trustee for American Indians (OST) financial statements for fiscal years (FYs) 2015 and 2014.
+This memorandum transmits the KPMG LLP (KPMG) auditors' reports of the Office of the Special Trustee for American Indians (OST) financial statements for fiscal years (FYs) 2016 and 2015.
 The OST financial reports contain financial statements and notes for Tribal and Other Trust Funds (Tribal) and Individual Indian Monies Trust Funds (IIM).

 The American Indian Trust Fund Management Reform Act of 1994 requires audits of the Tribal and IIM financial statements.
-Under a contract issued by OST and monitored by the Office of Inspector General (OIG), KPMG, an independent public accounting firm, performed audits of the OST FY2015 and FY2014 financial statements.
-The contract required that the audits be performed in accordance with "Government Auditing Standards" issued by the Comptroller General of the United States.
+Under a contract issued by OST and monitored by the Office of Inspector General (OIG), KPMG, an independent public accounting firm, performed audits of the OST FY2016 and FY2015 financial statements.
+The contract required that the audits be performed in accordance with the Generally Accepted Government Auditing Standards (GAGAS) issued by the U.S. Government Accountability Office.

-A qualified opinion was issued on the Tribal financial statements because KPMG was unable to satisfy themselves as to the fairness of trust fund balances.
-KPMG identified one significant deficiency over financial reporting.
+KPMG issued a qualified opinion on the Tribal financial statements because it was unable to satisfy themselves as to the fairness of trust fund balances.